PhoenixIndustries/phoenixblog/site/content/donate.md

 ### Who is deciding on how my donation is used for?

-The Community board is approving the use of donations to fund project-related expenses in coordiantion with the fiscal host.
+The Community board is approving the use of donations to fund project-related expenses in coordination with the fiscal host.
 The company may advise, but will never interfere with decision-making by the community board.

 ### Can my donation be anonymous?